What is a Fixed Income Mutual Fund?

 Fixed income mutual funds offer many advantages that we saw in the section above.
 It’s important to understand a few key factors to become aware of the risks and limitations involved.

-Interest Rate & Risk
+Interest Rate and Risk

 The bond price will fall when the interest rate increases.
 This inverse relationship can affect your returns if the fund holds long-term bonds.